 There are several factors that contribute to the development of the disease:

-• Unfavorable living conditions of a person.
+• Unfavorable human living conditions.

-• The presence of injuries or chronic diseases.
+• Presence of injuries or chronic diseases.

-• Reduced immunity due to prolonged illness.
+• Reduced immunity due to long-term illness.

 • Constant mental and physical overload.